wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.1.3 - 2015/02/13 =
+* Tweak - Maintenance update for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WC 2.2.0
+* Tweak - Tested fully compatible with WooCommerce just released version 2.3.3
+* Tweak - Changed WP_CONTENT_DIR to WP_PLUGIN_DIR.
+When an admin sets a custom WordPress file structure then it can get the correct path of plugin

 = 1.1.2 - 2014/12/24 =
 * Tweak - Added support for product card image lazy load when [a3 Lazy Load plugin](https://wordpress.org/plugins/a3-lazy-load/) is installed.
 * Tweak - Updated plugin to be 100% compatible with WooCommerce Version 2.2.10